Launching a Pennsylvania Startup

 - How to Start a Business in Pennsylvania - The PSBDC also has a write up of how to start a business in the state as of 2021.

-Also recommended: Are you ready to create a Pennsylvania startup and become an entrepreneur?
+Recommended: Are you ready to create a Pennsylvania startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Pennsylvania, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.